-Each IOLINK SOHO Ethernet bridge/router has the ability to automatically enable or disable a second link based on traffic activity, or time of day.
+Each IOLINK-CENTRAL Ethernet bridge/router has the ability to automatically enable or disable a second link based on traffic activity, time of day, or main link failure.

 The Bandwidth on Demand feature allows you to use a second link only when required, thus saving the cost of having the second link up and connected all of the time.
+The second link could be connected to an inexpensive dial-up line that is only required when the main link fails or is exceeding a predefined traffic throughput level.

-Bandwidth on Demand is accomplished by using the intelligence of the IOLINK SOHO to measure the utilization of the primary link.
+Bandwidth on Demand is accomplished by using the intelligence of the IOLINK-CENTRAL to measure the utilization of the primary link.
 When it approaches saturation, Bandwidth on Demand will initialize and loadshare with a second stand-by link.
-This will effectively increase the throughput of the IOLINK SOHO Ethernet Bridge/Router, thereby alleviating the saturation and avoiding data loss.
+This will effectively increase the throughput of the IOLINK-CENTRAL Ethernet Bridge/Router, thereby alleviating the saturation and avoiding data loss.
 The second link is then deactivated when traffic levels drop off to where the primary link can adequately handle the traffic load once again.